Mor Consulting Ltd. is a high tech research and development consultancy owned by Ian Ozsvald based in Brighton (UK), near London.

 Ian has taught a mix of scientific python tutorials in recent years:

-Parallel Python at EuroSciPy 2012 covers 5 ways to move towards parallel python across a local and cloud based network, includes src and slides.
+Parallel Python at EuroSciPy 2012 covers 5 ways to move towards parallel python across a local and cloud based network including IPython-parallel and PiCloud, includes src and slides.

-High Performance Python 1 at PyCon 2012 covers 9 approaches to making a pure Python program faster including profiling, numpy a compiling to C, includes src and slides and video.
+High Performance Python 1 at PyCon 2012 covers 9 approaches to making a pure Python program faster including profiling, numpy and compiling to C with ShedSkin and Cython, includes src and slides and video.

-High Performance Python at EuroPython 2012 covers 10 approaches to making pure Python faster (as for PyCon tutorial), includes src and slides and video.
+High Performance Python at EuroPython 2012 covers 10 approaches to making pure Python faster (as for PyCon tutorial) from profiling through to using multi-core, multi-machine and GPU solutions with pyCUDA, includes src and slides and video.

 OpenPlants real-world Optical Character Matching iPhone App (2012)